 It is common knowledge that our climate is warming up and it is everyone's responsibility to do their bit to improve the environment around us.

 Modern day woodburning stoves can help solve the problem rather than being part of the problem.
 Wood is a renewable energy source.
 Solar power from the sun, wind power and wood energy are all renewable energy sources, meaning that they can be used forever without depleting the earth.
 Using renewable energy is like living off the interest earned by the earth’s assets and never touching it’s savings.
+With one of the largest range of EcoDesign Ready stoves, we are doing our part to make sure you are purchasing the cleanest woodburning stoves ever produced.

 In contrast, fossil fuels such as oil, coal and gas are not renewable and their consumption is the leading cause of global warming.
 Burning fossil fuels sends carbon monoxide, the main greenhouse gas, on a one way trip.
 It pumps million-year old carbon from inside the earth into the atmosphere where the concentration of carbon dioxide is increasing.
 Burning oil, coal and gas is like spending the earth’s savings and scientists say that this is changing the global climate.